-The 10th Annual FOLCS Film Festival (previously the Forum Film Festival consists of seven nights of films, documentaries, and original shorts that portray the legal system and human rights in alluring and illuminating ways, followed by post-screening discussions with renowned artists, writers, public intellectuals, and members of the legal profession.
+The 10th Annual FOLCS Film Festival (previously the Forum Film Festival consists of several nights of films, documentaries, and original shorts that portray the legal system and human rights in alluring and illuminating ways, followed by post-screening discussions with renowned artists, writers, public intellectuals, and members of the legal profession.

 Another year of fabulous guests, including Nobelist Elie Wiesel and distinguished actor John Turturro, and the first year of the FOLCS Awards Night, highlighted the 2012 Forum Film Festival.
 Wiesel and Turturro discussed The Truce, in which Turturro starred as Auschwitz survivor and memoirist Primo Levi.
 Opening night at HBO featured Episode 1 of the series John Adams with post-screening guests Kirk Ellis, who wrote the screenplay for the entire series, and Judge Denny Chin of the U.S. Court of Appeals for the Second Circuit.
 Other films and discussions included The House I Live In, a documentary about America’s failed War on Drugs with the filmmaker Eugene Jarecki, New Yorker film critic David Denby, and Fordham Law Professor Deborah Denno; Good Night, and Good Luck, a film that looked at the role Edward R. Murrow and CBS News played in exposing the demagoguery of the 1950s Red Scare, with David Strathairn, who portrayed Murrow in the film, 60 Minutes correspondent Bob Simon, and New